 Students must park and exit their cars immediately.
 Sitting in parked cars is not permitted.
-Loitering, smoking, littering, and loud music is not permitted in public or private parking areas.
+Loitering, smoking, vaping, littering, and loud music are not permitted in public or private parking areas.
 The school, in cooperation with the community, may define areas surrounding the school where students may or may not park.
+All designated parking areas are considered "on campus".